HuiTingChang/Entwicklung-eines-mobilen-markerlosen-Bewegungsanalysesystems/minutes/minute-2017-02-23-plot-for-poster.md

 Hui-Ting has been working on calculating joint angles and this is now implemented within `CurrentState`.

+### Relative cordination system

+Hui-Ting has clarified the exact requirement with our customer (Malte) and is getting her hands on design and implementing it.

 ## Next session

 On the next Monday, the 27th February, a session will not take place